-E. UMPT Interprofessional Education
+E. UMPT Inter- and Intra-professional Education

-To be prepared for practice in the complex U.S. medical system, it is imperative graduates of Doctor of Physical Therapy programs are trained with other health care students and professionals.
-Interprofessional (IP) training experiences are offered throughout the curriculum to prepare students to work collaboratively and contribute effectively as new physical therapist practitioners on health care teams.
+Interprofessional and Intraprofessional (PT/PTA) collaborative practice is important to provide safe, high quality, accessible, patient-centered care.
+It is imperative that graduates of Doctor of Physical Therapy programs are trained with other health care students and professionals.
+Interprofessional education (IPE) is offered throughout the curriculum to prepare students to work collaboratively and contribute effectively as new physical therapist practitioners on health care teams.
+Intra-professional education is provided to promote the knowledge and skills related to the roles and responsibilities, teamwork, and communication strategies needed to effectively work with Physical Therapy Assistants.

-The UM School of Physical Therapy (UMPT) partners with programs within the College of Health (Pharmacy, Public Health; Social Work; Speech Language, Hearing and Occupational Sciences; Integrative Physiology and Athletic Training; and Family Medicine Residency), across campus (Psychology and Counselor Education) and Nursing programs at Montana State University, Missoula College, Salish Kootenai College, and Montana Tech to create interprofessional training experiences for students enrolled in these areas of study.
+The UM School of Physical Therapy (UMPT) partners with programs within the College of Health (Pharmacy, Public Health; Social Work; Speech Language, Hearing and Occupational Sciences; Integrative Physiology and Athletic Training; and Family Medicine Residency), across campus (Psychology and Counselor Education) and with other programs such as the Nursing programs through Montana State University, Missoula College, Salish Kootenai College, and Montana Tech to create interprofessional training experiences for students enrolled in these areas of study.

-Currently, IP training occurs in didactics, class activities, simulations, co-curricular events, elective options and throughout the UMPT clinical education experiences.
-The goals and content of the IP curriculum is designed based on the Interprofessional Education Collaborative (IPEC) four core competency domains: Roles/Responsibilities, Teams/Teamwork, Communication Skills, and Values/Ethics.
+Currently, IPE occurs in didactics, class activities, simulations, co-curricular events, elective options and throughout the UMPT clinical education experiences.
+The goals and content of the IPE curriculum are designed based on the Interprofessional Education Collaborative (IPEC) four core competency domains: Roles/Responsibilities, Teams/Teamwork, Communication Skills, and Values/Ethics.